This post may contain affiliate links. Please read our disclosure policy.

 Butterscotch sauce is like a caramel made with brown sugar instead of white and it is perfect when paired with the lightly spiced apples.
 In each bite you taste butterscotch, apples, cinnamon and just a hint of cardamom.

-Did you think I left my obsession with cardamom in the 12 Days of Christmas Cookies?
+Did you think I left my obsession with cardamom in the 12 Days of Christmas Cookies 2015?
 Now why would I do that?!
 Cardamom and cinnamon give this pie a surprising depth of flavor.
+And butterscotch?
+Well, welcome to your new baking obsession.
+Once you open the door to butterscotch, might I suggest you make these butterscotch brownies next?
+For science?
+For science!

 A little bit of lemon keeps the filling from being saccharine sweet.
 You’re welcome.